 A stem and leaf plot shows the shape of a small numerical data set without hiding the original values.
-Each number is split into a stem and a leaf.
+Each number is split into a stem and a leaf, so you can see the distribution and read off every exact value at the same time.

 In a basic plot, the stem is the tens digit and the leaf is the ones digit, so 2727 becomes 272|7.

-A key is essential because the split depends on the context.
-If the key says 27=272|7 = 27, the reader knows the stem represents tens and the leaf represents ones.
+A key is essential because the split depends on context: if the key says 27=272|7 = 27, the reader knows the stem represents tens and the leaf represents ones.

 Stem | Leaves